 For $d > 1$, we numerically integrate the matrix-valued ODE \cref{eq:normal_dbm_fundamental}.
 We generate $20$ scenarios for each of $d=5,10$.
 In each scenario, we sample $μ_{0},μ_1$ uniformly on $[-1,1]^d$ and $Σ_0,Σ_1$ from a Wishart distribution with $d$ degrees of freedom and covariance matrix $0.2I$ (as in \citet{janati2020entropic}).
 We set $σ=0.2$ when $d=5$ and $σ=1$ when $d=10$.
-In the multivariate instance, $Π^{(1)}_{0,1}$ does not converge to $OT^*(Γ,ϒ)$ as $σ→0$, and the convergence rate the IDBM procedure worsens as $σ$ approaches $0$.
-Indeed, in the Gaussian setting defined for this study, the $σ→0$ limit of the DBM transport is equivalent to the rectified flow of \citet{liu2022flow}, and the authors of \citet{liu2022rectified} show that the rectified flow solves the OT problem only in the one-dimensional case.
-Nonetheless, the IDBM procedure continues to outperform the IPF procedure in the considered scenarios.
-In \cref{fig:normal_dbm_ipf_sigma_nd} we plot the average KL divergences from $Π^{(1)}_{0,1}$ and $F^{(1)}_{0,1}$ to $S^*_{0,1}$ as function of the iterations with solid lines, where each average is over $20$ scenarios.
-The banded regions correspond to the ranges between the worsts and the bests KL divergence values across the scenarios.
+In the multivariate instance, $M^{(1)}_{0,1}$ does not converge to $OT^*(Γ,ϒ)$ as $σ→0$, and the convergence rate of the IDBM procedure worsens as $σ$ approaches $0$.
+Indeed, in the Gaussian setting defined for this study, the $σ→0$ limit of the DBM transport is equivalent to the RF of \citet{liu2022flow} (\cref{sec:related_work}), and \citet{liu2022rectified} establishes that the RF solves the OT problem only in the one-dimensional case.
+Nonetheless, the IDBM procedure consistently outperforms the IPF procedure in all scenarios.
+In \cref{fig:normal_dbm_ipf_sigma_nd} we plot the average KL divergences from $M^{(i)}_{0,1}$ and from $F^{(i)}_{0,1}$ to $S^*_{0,1}$ as function of the iterations with solid lines, where each average is over the $20$ sampled scenarios.
+The banded regions correspond to the ranges between the highest and the lowest KL divergence values across the scenarios.